ravi9/openvino-wiki/GPUPluginDebugUtils.md

 ${layer_name_with_underscores}_${src/dst}_${port_id}.txt
 ```

 Each file contains single buffer in common planar format (`bfyx`, `bfzyx` or `bfwzyx`) where each value is stored on a separate line.
-The first line in the file
-constains buffer description, e.g:
+The first line in the file constains buffer description, e.g:
 ```
 shape: [b:1, f:1280, x:1, y:1, z:1, w:1, g:1] (count: 1280, original format: b_fs_yx_fsv16)
 ```

-Note: currently only OpenCL buffers support dumping, so please disable USM support by setting `supports_usm = false` in `inference-engine/thirdparty/clDNN/src/gpu/device_info.cpp`.
+Note: Usm is turned off when `OV_GPU_DumpLayersPath` is set.
+It is because GPU plugin does not support usm dump currently.

 ## Run int8 model on gen9 HW